LydmiLAB/Data-Science-Projects/README.md

 # Data Science Projects

-<a href="https://github.com/LydmiLAB/yandex-praktikum-projects/tree/main/15_client_churn_prediction_telecom">Сertificate of completion of the course</a>

 The repository contains data science projects completed by <a href="https://github.com/LydmiLAB">LydmiLAB</a> in the Yandex.Prakticum  course.

+<a href="https://github.com/LydmiLAB/yandex-praktikum-projects/blob/main/Yandex_Diplom_.jpg">Сertificate of completion of the course</a>

 <table>